 In many ways this difference mirrors that between pedagogy and schooling.
 Schooling entails transmitting knowledge in manageable lumps so it can be stored and then used so that students can pass tests and have qualifications.
 Pedagogy (and education generally) involves engaging with others and the world.
 It entails being with others in a particular way and adopting a certain mindset or orientation.
-Here I suggest it has three key dimensions – being respectful, informed and wise.
+Here I suggest it has six key dimensions – being respectful, holistic, engaged, hopeful, informed and wise.

 The processes of animation, care and education flow from a basic orientation of respect – respect for truth, others and themselves, and the world.
 It is an attitude or feeling which is carried through into concrete action, into the way we treat people, for example.
 Respect, as R. S. Dillon (2014) has reminded us, is derived from the Latin respicere, meaning ‘to look back at’ or ‘to look again’ at something.
 In other words, when we respect something, we value it enough to make it our focus and to try to see it for what it is, rather than what we might want it to be.
 It is so important that it calls for our recognition and our regard – and we choose to respond.